 More and more researches claim that these chemicals can contribute to side effects in our body, including asthma, obesity, learning disabilities, autism and diabetes.

 Eating organic can be challenging for various reasons.
 First of all, a wide range of fruit and vegetables can be hard to find.
 Secondly, we often have to pay a high price for organic items.

 However, it seems like our society is slowly coming to terms to eat more organic and make environmentally healthier choices.

 Other than eating organic, we try to use organic cleaning products and such.
 But what about our clothes?
 It seems hard to overthink an organic wardrobe, and maybe we are not there just yet.

-I just love the softness of Organic cotton, and my baby has some adorable organic cotton items, however, I don’t think I could afford to purchase a complete organic wardrobe for baby, I try to purchase as much organic as I can.
+I love the softness of Organic cotton, and my baby has some adorable organic cotton items.
+However, I don’t think I could afford to purchase a complete organic wardrobe for baby; I try to buy as much organic as possible.